joyannbalaguer/UnBoreMe/README.md

-# Flask Gaming Platform – UnBoreMe
+# UnBoreMe – Flask Gaming Platform

-UnBoreMe is a Flask web application that I developed as my final project.
+UnBoreMe is a full-stack Flask web application developed as an academic project by a 2nd-year Information Technology student.
-The goal of this project was to apply what I learned about web development, databases, security, and object-oriented programming by building a complete and working system.
+The goal of this project was to apply concepts from web development, backend systems, databases, security, and object-oriented programming by building a complete, data-driven platform.

-This platform includes user authentication, an admin panel, a blog feature, and several browser-based games.
+The application combines user management, content features, and multiple games into a single system where all activity is centrally tracked and managed.

+This project was built iteratively while learning Flask, backend architecture, and database-driven systems.

 ---

-## Features
+## Key Features

-### Authentication System
+### Authentication & Security
 - User registration with email OTP verification
   - OTP expires after 10 minutes
   - 5-minute resend cooldown
-- Login system using session management
+- Session-based login system
 - Password reset functionality
-- Passwords are securely hashed using Bcrypt
+- Passwords securely hashed using bcrypt
-- Account activation and deactivation managed by admins
+- Admin-controlled account activation and deactivation

 ---

 ### User Dashboard
 - Edit personal profile information
 - Create, update, and delete personal blog posts
-- Access games enabled by the admin
+- Access games enabled by administrators
-- View basic user statistics and activity
+- View personal activity and statistics
+- Track individual and global game scores

 ---

 ### Admin Panel
-- User Management (CRUD)
+- User management (CRUD)
   - Create, view, edit, and delete users
   - Activate or deactivate user accounts
-- Game Management
+- Game management
-  - Enable or disable games
+  - Enable or disable games globally
   - Control which games are accessible to users
-- Audit Logs
+- Audit logs
   - Track administrative actions for monitoring and security

 ---

 ### Blog System
 - Create, read, update, and delete blog posts
 - View all public posts
 - Manage personal posts
 - Supports formatted text content

 ---

-### Games (Object-Oriented Design)
+### Games & Global Leaderboards

-The platform includes 8 games implemented using object-oriented programming concepts:
+The platform integrates multiple games directly into the system.
+All games are connected to the backend and database, allowing scores to be stored, tracked, and displayed globally.

+**Included games:**
 1. Snake
 2. Pong
 3. Tetris